ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

             cases.

 From this we could test many guesses for the total magnetization, and find the value which gives the lowest overall total energy.
+Note that here one can set the total magnetization to be a fractional number which one cannot do in molecules.
+This is because we have now a periodic metal systems where itinerant electrons can also be the media of spin polarization.

-However, we can instead pass an option that tells quantum espresso to automatically find the best value.
+However, finding the ground state total magnetization value can be a trdious job and one can instead pass an option that tells quantum espresso to automatically find the best value.
 This is done by setting the `starting_magnetization` input variable.

 !!! example "Task 2.2 - Relaxed magnetization"